 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and can be a frequent household problem.
-They can be uncomfortable dirty, inconvenient, and messy and require immediate attention.
-However, you do not always need to call a plumber right away.
-In this blog we’ll take you through the ways to clean your toilet within a matter of minutes.
+Toilet blockages can occur at any time and can be a frequent household problem.
+They can be uncomfortable messy and uninspiring, and require immediate attention.
+However, you do not always need to call the plumber immediately.
+In this blog post we’ll guide you through the steps to clear your toilet in no time.

 Key Takeaways

-- Toilet blockages can be solved by using simple tools such as plungers, baking soda
+- Toilet blockages can be cured with the use of simple tools like a plunger baking soda

 The tools you’ll need